Weekend Outings

 Download PDF Schedule

-rain date Sunday An easy-to-moderate hike to admire the woodland flowers of spring.
+An easy-to-moderate hike to admire the woodland flowers of spring.
 Mother Nature is fickle, so the location will be determined by how the season advances.
-Spring is also…
+Spring is also a great time…

 See the Godnick Adult Center newsletter on their website for the rest of the summer hike schedule.
 Also find information there about the Understanding the Woods hikes offered on the second Thursday of the month, 9:30–10:30, at Pine Hill Park, Oak Street Ext.
 Join Sharon Shea for a monthly exploration of our relationship to our woodlands.
 During the hike Sharon will moderate discussion about the ecological history of our woodlands and their continuing importance in our lives.
 Participants will be encouraged to engage and contribute throughout the hike.